 Cryptocurrency has recently captured international attention after experiencing significant, remarkable growth but will it become a major payment method in the near future?

 In 2017, the total amount of cryptocurrencies and digital assets on exchanges more than doubled (from 617 to 1,335) sending prices through the roof and causing an international outcry.
-Therefore, 2017 has thus become known as the “year of the cryptocurrency”.

 As we recover from the excitement of 2017, it’s time to take a serious look at the future of cryptocurrency.
 Many questions remain about whether this is a viable payment method for companies and if your business should join the cryptocurrency bandwagon.